ShapeNet/RenderForCNN/README.md

 To prepare training data, run the script below.
 This will genereate LMDB in the data folder.

     python view_estimation/prepare_training_data.py

 To do the training, modify prototxt files in the `train` folder.

+You can directly download synthetic images rendered by us at https://shapenet.cs.stanford.edu/media/syn_images_cropped_bkg_overlaid.tar

+We name images in this package by their viewpoints.
+An example is the following:

+<synset_id>_<model_md5>_a010_e007_t016_d002.png

+where azimuth angle is 10 degree, elevation angle is 7 degree.

+NOTE: The tilt angle should be flipped as to what is written in the filename.
+Here the tilt angle should be -16 (344) degree to make it consistent with PASCAL3D annotation.